Visual enhancement and 3D representation for underwater scenes: a review: Introduction

 \section{Introduction}

-Underwater imaging continues to play a critical role in scientific exploration, industrial applications, and environmental preservation.
-Since over 70\% of the Earth’s surface is covered by water, many of our planet’s resources and ecosystems lie beneath oceans, seas, lakes, and rivers.
-These submerged environments are of significant interest to {marine biology}, {archaeology}, {geological surveying}, and {infrastructure inspection} (e.g., subsea pipelines, offshore platforms).
-Historically, our oceans have been studied for centuries, but these efforts have grown increasingly vital for managing mineral and biological resources, mitigating marine hazards, and understanding global-scale processes such as tectonics.
+Underwater imaging plays an increasingly important role in scientific exploration, industrial inspection, and environmental monitoring.
+Because more than 70\% of the Earth's surface is covered by water, vast biological resources, geological structures, archaeological remains, and critical infrastructure remain hidden beneath oceans, seas, lakes, and rivers.
+Visual observation of these submerged environments is therefore essential for applications such as {marine biology \citep{shaker2023impact}, archaeology \citep{10600694}, geological surveying \citep{yaqoob2025advancing}, and the inspection of subsea assets \citep{rahnama2025subsea}}, including pipelines and offshore platforms.
+As the need for long-term ecosystem monitoring, resource management, hazard mitigation, and digital preservation continues to grow, underwater imaging has become a key enabling technology for both scientific understanding and operational decision-making.